-43 Kagiso Media's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 2)
+45 Kagiso Media's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 2)

-new multi-channel broadcasting services from their inception, and, following analogue switch off for migrating broadcasting services.

-- 3.5.13 The subscription broadcasters also recommended that, in a multichannel environment the Authority should review and reduce the obligations on broadcasters and introduce greater flexibility for broadcasters to achieve local content objectives.
-They argued that current per-channel obligations and quotas were designed for a single channel, analogue environment, and cannot simply be transposed onto a multi-channel digital environment as this restricts broadcasters' ability to optimise their multi-channel offering and the cost of compliance is multiplied by the number of channels affected. - 3.5.14 Furthermore, M-net and Multichoice proposed that the Authority should not set specific requirements in relation to the prominence of South African content on Electronic Programme Guides (EPG).
+Electronic Programme Guides (EPG).
 In the DTT multichannel environment no regulation of the EPG is required as free-to-air channels will be first up in the EPG in terms of agreements in place around DTT Rules of Operation and Memorandum of Understanding between SABC and e.tv on the operation of the free-to-air DTT platform.
-They also stated that EPG is not a broadcasting service nor is it programming and, accordingly, it does not fall within the ambit of the powers given to the Authority in terms of s61 of the EC Act to preserve South African programming44. - 3.5.15 SOS submission differed from M-net and Multichoice, the latter is of the view that the Authority should ensure the prominence of local television content, public service and community content through highlighting and giving prominence to this content on EPGs and in on-demand catalogues45. - 3.5.16 The SABC submitted that the licensing framework requires an ever increasing simplicity and flexibility in the application of regulations.
+They also stated that EPG is not a broadcasting service nor is it programming and, accordingly, it does not fall within the ambit of the powers given to the Authority in terms of s61 of the EC Act to preserve South African programming46.

+- 3.5.15 SOS submission differed from M-net and Multichoice, the latter is of the view that the Authority should ensure the prominence of local television content, public service and community content through highlighting and giving prominence to this content on EPGs and in on-demand catalogues47. - 3.5.16 The SABC submitted that the licensing framework requires an ever increasing simplicity and flexibility in the application of regulations.
 The public broadcaster added that it should be granted genre quotas across the television bouquet and not on individual television channels as is currently the case.
-This would allow flexibility in scheduling and also positioning of channels for particular audiences46.
+This would allow flexibility in scheduling and also positioning of channels for particular audiences48. - 3.5.17 The public broadcaster is also concerned that the existence of local content quotas, moreover that the steep increases in the quotas for both radio and television services proposed by the Authority, will hinder the growth of the public broadcaster and its ability to exist in a digital space.
+They argue that over burdening of a channel or platform by introducing strict or too prescriptive quotas could potentially result in consumers tuning in search of preferred content (which will be available to them on a myriad of new channels and digital platforms). - 3.5.18 e.tv recommended that the Local Content Regulations be amended to allow for a bouquet wide quota for new digital only channels.
+The commercial FTA broadcaster argues that while the FTA channels must ensure a minimum percentage of local programming is broadcasted on each channel, and within each genre on that channel, the pay TV however, can meet a bouquet wide quota which is not even necessarily

-44 Mnet and Multichoice's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 55)
+46 Mnet and Multichoice's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 55)

-45 SOS's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television.
-2014 (Page 4)
+47 SOS's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 4)

-46 SABC's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 12)
+48 SABC's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 12)